HD-Bind: Encoding of Molecular Structure with Low Precision, Hyperdimensional Binary Representations: Acknowledgements

-This work was supported in part by CRISP, one of six centers in JUMP, an SRC program sponsored by DARPA.
-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, LLNLJRNL-ABCXYZ.
-We thank Michael K. Gilson, Rose Yu, and Stewart He for their helpful feedback in the development of this work.
+This research was supported by funds from the UC National Laboratory Fees Research Program of the University of California, Grant Number L23GF6259.
+This work was supported in part by CRISP and PRISM, centers in JUMP 1.0 and 2.0, SRC programs sponsored by DARPA, SRC \#236160.
+Computing support for this work came from the Lawrence Livermore National Laboratory (LLNL) Institutional Computing Grand Challenge program.
+Part of this research was also supported by the American Heart Association under CRADA TC02274-4.
+Funding in part by DTRA project HDTRA1036045.
+All work performed at Lawrence Livermore National Laboratory is performed under the auspices of the U.S. Department of Energy under Contract DE-AC52-07NA27344, LLNL-JRNL-847376-DRAFT.
+We thank Michael K. Gilson (UCSD), Rose Yu (UCSD), Stewart He (LLNL), Dan Kirshner (LLNL), Kevin McLoughlin (LLNL), and Amanda Paulson (UCSF) for their helpful feedback in the development of this work.